-CCADV ‘s former Public Policy Director, Amy Miller, sponsors Representative McCann and Senator Newell, and supporters look on as Governor Hickenlooper signs CCADV’s legislative overhaul of child custody and civil protection order statutes, House Bill 1259, into law on May 14, 2013.
+CCADV ‘s former Public Policy Director, Amy Miller, bill sponsors Representative McCann and Senator Newell, and supporters look on as Governor Hickenlooper signs CCADV’s legislative overhaul of child custody and civil protection order statutes, House Bill 1259, into law on May 14, 2013.

 The safety and rights of survivors of domestic violence and their children from every community in our state are directly affected by local and state laws and policy.